ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 =====

-In this post, we covered the basics of amortized variational inference, looking at variational autoencoders as an example.
+In this post, we covered the basics of amortized variational inference, looking at variational autoencoders as a specific example.
 In particular, we

 - Implemented the decoder and encoder using the `Sequential <https://keras.io/models/sequential/>`_ and